DanielLandonJr/context_demonstrator_ts/README.md

 # Context API Example

-This is a typescript version of the context_demonstrator
+This is a typescript version of the context_demonstrator.
+I included the files from the basic project so they can be compared side-by-side to see the differences.
+I am still new at typescript so if you see anything that stands out as odd drop me aline so I can look at it.

 The Context API, for React, creats a "Global" state for your application.
 This allows any component acces to the same state across the application...no more "prop drilling".